Availity/availity-angular/src/core/authorizations/README.md

 ## Authorizations

-`avUserAuthorizationsFactory` is a service that allows you to get user and permission information.
+`avUserAuthorizations` is a service that allows you to get user and permission information.

 ### Configuration